-Our original estimation was 4-6 weeks, but something tells me that at our current pace and weekend events happening a lot now that summer is here, we’ll be lucky to make it in 8 weeks.
+Our original estimation for finishing was 4-6 weeks, but something tells me that at our current pace we’ll be lucky to make it in 8 weeks.

 However, wall demo is done – wooo!
 With that stage of the process behind us, this past week Karl and I made a list of the rest of the things needing done and scheduled them out over the next four weeks.
 It’s a daunting list that includes electrical and dry-walling, painting, and sanding and staining floors.